galaxyproject/training-material/topics/variant-analysis/tutorials/aiv-analysis/tutorial.md

 >
 {: .hands_on}

-## Per-segment subtyping
+# Per-segment subtyping and hybrid reference construction

 Our goal at this step is to find best matches between our sequencing data and the reference sequences of each genome segment.
 This will:
 - give us preliminary subtyping results with regard to the HA and NA segments for the sequenced sample
 - suggest the best reference to map the sequencing data to for each segment.

+We are then going to combine the best reference of each segment into a hybrid reference genome to use for mapping our sequenced reads against.

-We are going to run the tool **VAPOR** for this purpose asking it to report the stats for any hits it identifies.
+To identify the best matching reference segments, we are going to run the tool **VAPOR** asking it to report the stats for any hits it identifies.

 > <hands-on-title>Exploring best-matching reference segment scores</hands-on-title>
 >